Home » Indonesia » Bali » Navigating Balinese culture: 19 essential tips for moving to Bali

 11. Don’t use drugs in Bali, as it’s highly illegal and can even be punished with the death penalty.

-Get help with buying property in Bali
+Get a detailed guide to buying property in Bali.

 Frequently Asked Questions (FAQs)